Ingenico-NPS-Latam/nps-sdk-ruby/README.md

 ### Timeout

-You can change the timeout of the request.
+You can change the timeout of the request where o_timeout is ConnectionTimeout and r_timeout is ExecutionTimeout.

 ```ruby
 require 'nps_sdk'